 In Texas, condemnation occurs when the local, state, or federal government exercises its eminent domain authority to obtain land for certain projects that benefit the public good, such as building a new highway or school.

-Under the law, any entity with the power of eminent domain is supposed to either settle with the property owner for the fair market value of their land or exercise their right to condemn before they begin to use it.
+Under the law, any entity with the power of eminent domain must either settle with the property owner for the fair market value of their land or exercise their right to condemn before they begin to use it.
 When private property rights are taken or damaged for public use without compensation, the law allows a property owner to file an inverse condemnation lawsuit seeking compensation for the value of the property that was taken, damaged, or destroyed.

 If the government or an entity acting with authority from the government has appropriated or damaged your property without offering compensation, we encourage you to contact the Texas inverse condemnation lawyers at Dawson & Sodd, LLP.